FriendsOfTYPO3/extension_builder/Documentation/GraphicalEditor/Index.rst

        }
    }

-To install the extension in the TYPO3 instance you have to execute the usual:
+To install the extension in the TYPO3 instance, you first need to run the usual:

 .. code-block:: bash